 Oncor Service Area

 With 120,000 miles of lines and 3 million electricity meters, Oncor provides electricity distribution and transmission services in central and west Texas.
-Cities served by Oncor include the Dallas Fort Worth metro area, Midland, Odessa, Killeen, Waco, Wichita Falls, and Tyler.
+Cities served by Oncor electricity delivery include Dallas Fort Worth, Midland, Odessa, Killeen, Waco, Wichita Falls, and Tyler.

 Shop for a Retail Electricity Provider in Oncor

 Oncor is one of the deregulated electricity market areas in Texas.
 Oncor does not sell electricity, they only deliver it and maintain the poles and wires.
 When you live in the Oncor territory, you must select a retail electricity provider (REP).
-That could be TXU Energy, the affiliated retail electricity supplier owned by Oncor’s parent company.
-You can also choose from many other reputable retail electricity providers that serve this market, including Reliant Energy, Cirro Energy, Champion Energy Services, TriEagle Energy, Frontier Utilities and more.
-Over 70 Texas REPs serve the Oncor utility delivery area giving you the power to choose.
+You can choose from many over 70 other reputable retail electricity providers that serve the Oncor utility delivery area.

 The power to choose your electricity provider comes with hundreds of options for electricity plans.
 ElectricityPlans.com makes it easy to compare electricity plans and shop for the best electricity rates.
 Want help deciding on an electricity plan for your home?
 Use our free PlanScan service to get personalized recommendations.

-Top Ten Best Oncor Electric Rates for your Home
+Top Ten Best Dallas/Fort Worth Electric Rates for your Home – Oncor

 Shop Oncor Electricity Rates Near You